EBISPOT/oxo2/README.md

 ## Development: Running OXO2 locally

-This will require either NPM or Yarn.
+This will require either NPM or Yarn to run the following commands inside the project directory.

-In the project directory, you can run:
+### Install

     npm install
+or

     yarn install

-Downloads dependencies defined in the project and generates a `node_modules` folder with the installed dependencies.
+These download dependencies defined in the project and generates a `node_modules` folder with the installed dependencies.

+### Run

     npm start
+or

     yarn start

-Runs the app in the development mode.
+These run the app in the development mode.
 Open [http://localhost:3000/spot/oxo2](http://localhost:3000/spot/oxo2) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

+### Build

     npm run build
+or

     yarn build

-Builds the app for production to the `build` folder.
+These build the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.